FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01.md

 ```

 * Or you can start the Vitis GUI without a workspace with the command `vitis` on the command line and select an existing workspace in the Vitis GUI.
-* For the tutorial make a folder (for example in your home directory) to be used as a workspace and start the Vitis GUI as described above.
+* For the tutorial make a folder with the file manager (for example in your home directory) to be used as a workspace and start the Vitis GUI as described above.
 You should see the Vitis GUI as shown in the following image.

 ![Vitis GUI](images/hls_01.png)